Skip to main content

 Key Takeaways

-There are four types of expenses that you might have outside of the rental property purchase itself-
+There are four types of expenditures that you might have outside of the rental property purchase itself-

 • Start-Up Costs such as Investigatory, Organizational (LLC formation, legal and professional fees) and Pre-opening Expenses.
 These are expenses incurred while preparing to enter the rental business, generally before the property is placed into service.
 They often occur before a target property is identified, but may also occur after identification provided they do not facilitate the acquisition itself.